ossuarium/chef-core/README.md

 - name: the unique name of the static app.
 - moniker: the name of the static app.
-- service: the service to crate the static app under.
+- service: the service to create the static app under.

 ## Development and Testing